Machete Ban, Machete Amnesty, and Machete Safe Disposal Bins

 Later this year, legislation will come into effect to introduce a permanent ban on the possession, use, and sale of machetes in Victoria under Control of Weapons laws.

-More information is available on the Consumer Affairs website.
+More information on the sales ban is available on the Consumer Affairs website.

 Updated